Axyss/AutomatiK/README.md

 You can see all the available commands using <b><i>!mk helpme</i></b>
 <h3>Example:</h3> <img src="https://i.imgur.com/R5fG9GI.png" alt="helpme_ss"></img>
 <h2>License</h2>
-All the <b>software</b> is licensed under the MIT license, while the <b>all the graphical content and logos</b> are licensed under Creative Commons Attribution-ShareAlike 4.0 International, click the logo down below to know more about the limitations of this license.
+All the <b>software</b> is licensed under the MIT license, while <b>all the graphical content and logos</b> are licensed under Creative Commons Attribution-ShareAlike 4.0 International, click the logo down below to know more about the limitations of this license.
 </br>
 </br>
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Licencia de Creative Commons" src="https://i.imgur.com/X9WYkk1.png" width="120" height="40"></a>
+<h2>Suggestions</h2>
+<b>Do you have any suggestion?
+Do you think AutomatiK should support an specific platform?</b>
+Open a pull request, I'll be more than happy to hear your ideas.